c-ware/m4stack/README.md

-# m4stack
+# m4queue
-An implementation of a stack in m4.
+An implementation of a queue with m4.